This content is hosted by a third party (www.youtube.com).

 Largest corporate buyer of renewable energy

-According to Bloomberg NEF, Amazon is the largest corporate buyer of renewable energy in 2023 for the fourth year in a row.
+According to Bloomberg NEF, Amazon is the largest corporate buyer of renewable energy in 2024 for the fifth year in a row.

 More information on how we have achieved this milestone can be found in our Renewable Energy Methodology and in our Sustainability Report.